gperezsorto/clay-county/README.md

 SQLite is a lightweight and open source alternative to MySQL.
 SQLite is simple and straightforward to install on any platform, and produces a consistent environment on each platform.
 The quantity of data and the likely bandwidth of queries that this project will produce is well within the scope of SQLite's capabilities.

+As a result of using SQLite, the back-server and the database server would be contained within the same instance.

 ### Back-end Server (API)

 The function of the back-end server is to access the data within the database and serve it in a digestible manner to the front-end code.
 Again, through K-State, we were provided with a virtual machine equipped with a php server that would allow us to write and run a back-end and front-end written in php that could access our database within our virtual machine.
 The same limitations with the virtual machines mentioned above apply here.
 In my experience, deploying a local php server is rather cumbersome.
 Quickly surveying the other members in my group, it is clear that none of my teammates have any experience using php.